thepembeweb/show-me-the-data-structures/README.md

 # Show Me the Data Structures

 > This project showcases solutions to six tasks using multiple data structures.
-It uses Python to analyze and answer questions using clean implamentations and efficient answers.
+It uses Python to analyze and answer questions using clean implementations and efficient answers.
 Lastly, it also indicates run time analysis of the solutions and determines its efficiency and design choices.

 ![](https://upload.wikimedia.org/wikipedia/commons/f/f8/Python_logo_and_wordmark.svg)